ahmedabougabal/myZsh_Wsl_LinuxConfigFiles/README.md

 ## this is my quake terminal configuration on WSL/Ubuntu on windows for whoever likes to copy and play with

+after setup, to acesss the quake terminal, you must first open the terminal app first, then press **alt + q** to lanuch the quake terminal instantly , you can also modify the shortcut of your choice in the json file in the instructions below...

 Press Ctrl + T to open the command palette, where you can type "new tab" and select the desired profile (e.g., WSL or PowerShell).